 For an accurate insurance valuation of your property contact CSA Valuers.
-We provide valuations for both body corporates and also residential houses.
+We provide valuations for both body corporates and residential houses.
 Our insurance valuations are based on replacement value as opposed to market value.
-These home valuations provide an independent assessment of the replacement value of your house to assist with insuring your property to avoid being over or under insured.
+These home valuations provide an independent assessment of the replacement value of your house to assist with insuring your property so you can avoid being over or under insured.

 Insurance valuation process

 To carry out insurance valuations our valuers perform an internal inspection of the property to get accurate measurements for building cost indicators.
 We can then use these indicators to calculate your valuation per square metre for the various parts of the dwelling.
 This is necessary because (as an example) the living area will have a different cost to the garage or covered patio.

 Professional insurance valuations include some aspects you may not have considered previously.
 These include coverage for demolition and removal of debris, an amount to cover professional fees such as architects, engineers and builders and an amount for contingency or cost escalation (basically this covers increases in building costs between date of disaster and date of construction).

 Our insurance valuation reports also include GST.